 There is a example that shows this in a very clear way:

-A study with endurance athletes showed that VOXNUMX2max decreased an average of 6,3% for every 1.000 meters of altitude with respect to sea level (1).
+A study with endurance athletes showed that VOXNUMX2max decreased an average of 6,3% for every 1.000 meters of height with respect to sea level (1).

 Taking as an example, High Performance Center of Sierra Nevada (2.300 meters), athletes would experience a drop in VOXNUMX2max of around 12%.